emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

 ![Commit merge conflict]({{ site.baseurl }}/img/2016-08-17-introduction-to-git-using-sourcetree/18.png)

 This is where a lot of people who are new to Git have the most trouble.
 It is tedious but you have to go through each line and figure out how to correctly merge.
 It is easy to mess up a merge and create bugs.
-That is why I recommend editing the file directly since you're less prone to improper merging.
+That is why I recommend editing the file directly since you're less prone to lazy merging.

 ## Conclusion